 my own but readers will realise that they draw on the ideas of many other writers in the field).
 Thus the early issues of the Ionia A mint (which may or may not be Ephesus**) generally have neat clean punches, while

-often ropey or stringy impressions; these transitioned (it seems) to streaky punches, and eventually to more carefully engraved geometric and figurative designs.
-Ionia E and G types show punches with semi-random
+stringy impressions; these transitioned (it seems) to streaky punches, and eventually to more carefully engraved geometric and figurative designs.
+Ionia E and G types show punches with semi-random granular or more

 Other important clues to assignment come of course from the weight scale of a given type, and, with certain types, the shared use of reverse punches.
 Careful note needs to be taken of the weights of

-of 14.1 gm used in Lydia (and Ephesus?).
-Note also that the coins of Colophon, while struck on the Lydio-Milesian weight scale, are stylistically similar to those of northern Ionia, with flattened flans and
+in line with the weight standard of Lydia (and Ephesus?).
+Note also that the coins of Colophon, while struck on the Lydio-Milesian weight scale, are stylistically similar to those of northern Ionia, with flattened

-mill-sail punches.
-As well there are a number of other types, typically with geometric or floral designs, on the Lydio-Milesian weight scale but with rough four-part punches; these presumably also derive from
+flans and mill-sail punches.
+As well there are a number of other types, typically with geometric or floral designs, on the Lydio-Milesian weight scale but with rough four-part punches; these presumably also derive

 To complete the picture the basic gold Croeseid types are included in the main chart, while the siglos of Darius is shown so as to confirm the transition to flattened reverses at Sardes under (it